Best cameras for sports photography in 2022

 Check Price

-Like -level , cameras for sports photography can achieve feats their more casual competition can’t.
+Like high-level athletes, cameras for sports photography can achieve feats their more casual competition can’t.
 Sure, you can shoot sports with just about any camera.
 David Burnett has famously created incredible Olympic photos with an ancient large-format film camera.
 But, we can’t all be David Burnette.
 Some require high-end camera gear with impressive autofocus and blazing fast rates.
-Whether you’re on the sidelines of an NFL playoff game or a PeeWee football exhibition, the right camera can make a huge difference in the creative options at your disposal.
+Whether you’re on the sidelines of an NFL playoff game or a PeeWee football exhibition, the right camera can make a huge difference in the options at your disposal.

-The best cameras for sports photography have the features and customizability you need to capture football, basketball, soccer, hockey, baseball, hot eating contests, or any other sport you’d find ESPN 3 playing in the middle of the night.
+The best cameras for sports photography have the features and customizability you need to capture football, basketball, soccer, hockey, baseball, hot dog eating contests, or any other sport you’d find ESPN 3 playing in the middle of the night.

 How we picked the best cameras for sports photography

-I have been writing about and reviewing cameras since 2008, when I joined Popular Photography’s staff.
+I have been about and reviewing cameras since 2008, when I joined Popular Photography’s staff.
 Even before then, I had been working as a professional photographer covering everything from live music and editorial assignments to weddings and portraits.
 I’ve worked as a professional sports photographer in a number of capacities, many of which involve high-level Crossfit competitions.
 I’ve personally shot with all of the cameras in this list, many in sports settings.

 For my picks, I’ve focused on bodies with fast burst rates, rugged builds, advanced autofocus functionality, and solid ergonomics.